Island feature of beautiful new kitchen

 Completing the Rough-In Work

 After the area is cleared out, the next step in your kitchen remodeling is getting the rough-in work done.
-This includes framing, electrical work, and plumbing that might be needed for your new kitchen design.
+This includes framing, electrical work, and plumbing that might be needed for your new kitchen design as part of the kitchen remodel process explained.
 The amount of work required here will depend on the scale of your remodel.
 An entire layout change will require a lot more than changing up a few light switches.

-Depending on your plans, the rough-in process can take between a few days and a few weeks.
+Depending on your plans, the rough-in process can take between a few days and a few weeks, which plays a key role in your overall kitchen remodel timeline.
 Unless you are fully confident in installing electrical wires and plumbing systems, it’s best to leave this step to a professional.
 Unfortunately, household electrical voltage is high enough to be deadly.

 Getting a Professional Inspection

-Following the completion of your rough-in work, a professional inspection is needed.
+Following the completion of your rough-in work, a professional inspection is needed as part of the kitchen remodel inspection process.
 This ensures that all of the work that’s been done so far in the kitchen remodel is up to code.
 Generally, those working with professional contractors will have no problems at this step.
 Not only do most contractors handle inspections for you, but they’ll also fix potential errors themselves.
-If you chose to undertake the process yourself and didn’t pass inspection, calling a licensed professional to help you get there may be the best choice.
+If you chose to undertake the process yourself and didn’t pass inspection, calling a licensed professional to help you get there may be the best choice, especially when following the kitchen remodel process explained.

 Hanging & Painting the Drywall

 The next step after a successful inspection is finishing the walls.
-Your design plans start coming into play here, as you see your new kitchen taking shape once you hang, tape, and finish the drywall.
+Your design plans start coming into play here, as you see your new kitchen taking shape once you hang, tape, and finish the drywall as part of the kitchen remodel steps.

-Then, comes a monumental turning point in your remodeling process: painting.
+Then comes a monumental turning point in your remodeling process: painting.
 The color scheme you choose to go with will influence the overall atmosphere of your kitchen, so make sure it’s been well planned out.
 Many people stick with neutral colors for a cohesive look.
-But options like unexpected color combinations, accented walls or wallpaper may give your kitchen an exciting, personal touch.
+But options like unexpected color combinations, accented walls or wallpaper may give your kitchen an exciting, personal touch, aligning with your overall kitchen remodel checklist.

 White reflects light.
 Going with white, off-white, or beige colors for your kitchen can help expand the space by brightening up the entire area.
 Complement white with deep wooden elements and some metallic highlights.